mrlesmithjr/terraform-builder/docs/about.md

 Simple!
 To make generating configurations more consumable.

+Terraform Builder also creates some of the documentation, etc. for your project by creating `README.md` files where appropriate and other important files such as `.gitignore` pre-populated for Terraform usage.
+Explore the [example build](https://github.com/mrlesmithjr/terraform-builder/tree/master/examples/example_builds/example) to see the directory structure that is stamped out for you.

 ## Problems That Terraform Builder Solves

 Removing the complexities of Terraform HCL, etc. Moreover, standardizing